 - Be eligible to attain a Virginia temporary resident's license from the Virginia Board of Dentistry.
 All residents must attain a Virginia temporary resident's license from the Virginia Board of Dentistry.
 Eligibility for the Virginia temporary resident's license from the Virginia Board of Dentistry is no longer dependent on graduation from a dental school accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association.
 Therefore, graduates from CODA-approved programs as well as from foreign dental schools not approved by CODA can be considered for admission.

-- Minimum score of 80 of Part I of the National Dental Board at the time of application and a minimum score of 80 of Part II by the time of matriculation.
+- Successful completion of Part I of the National Dental Boards at the time of application and successful completion of Part II by the time of matriculation.

 - Minimum grade point average of 3.0 (4.0 scale) or the equivalent, or a ranking in the top 50% of their dental school class.